melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

  - Plug the USB cable on trgirilla pro, the board will be start booting
  - Open STM32 ST-LINK Utility
    1. Open file **(1**)
-   2. Browse this route Marlin-Anycubic-Predator-Trigorilla-PRO\.pio\build\trigorilla_pro and select firmware.bin
+   2. Browse this route and select firmware.bin >Marlin-Anycubic-Predator-Trigorilla-PRO\.pio\build\trigorilla_pro
    3. Click connect to target **(2)**
    4. Program verify **(3)**
    5. Start **(4)**